-Charred Broccoli Salad with Dates, Almonds & Cheddar
+Charred Broccoli Salad with Dates, Almonds, and Cheddar

 This post may contain affiliate links.
 Please read my disclosure policy.